novahdesign/Goal-Tracker-Project/README.md

 set amount of time that represents 100% progress, and the user can continue adding time until they achieve that number.
 When they are finished, the goal will be marked as complete, and the application will say "Congratulations!"

-Added functionality includes
+Future functionality includes
 - A Pomodoro Timer
 - Adding colour + sound to the visualizations
-- Incorporating more interactive art in the tracking process, ie Growth of a shape as a goal becomes closer and closer to full progress
+- Incorporating more interactive art in the tracking process bar, ie the growth of a shape as a goal becomes closer and closer to full progress

 *Who will use it?*